1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Microbiome Imbalance

-Low levels of “good” bacteria
+Low levels of good bacteria

-Overgrowth of harmful bacteria
+Growth of bad bacteria

-Section 4: Diagnosing GI Intolerance
+Section 4: Diagnosis of GI Intolerance

 1. Medical History